I was lucky enough to visit Malaga again in May 2022, so this guide has been updated to reflect that visit.

 And if you don’t fancy a trip to Málaga, I’m awash with tips for my next destination following last weekend’s fabulous readers’ lunch: the most difficult decision is whether to prioritise the beauty of Potenza, the food of Montpellier or the craft beer of Kaunas.
 Every table seemed to have a different suggestion for the best city break you’ve never had.
 It might, with hindsight, turn out to have been a deeply expensive meal.

 1. Taberna Uvedoble

-Still arguably the single best place to eat I’ve found in Málaga, Uvedoble has relocated this year to a bigger site, still close to the cathedral but just around the corner from its previous home.
+Still arguably the single best place to eat I’ve found in Málaga, Uvedoble relocated in 2021 to a bigger site, still close to the cathedral but just around the corner from its previous home.
 The menu is clever, modern and almost ridiculously easy to adapt to any group size or any event: nearly everything comes in small, medium or large so you can have one all to yourself or share it with your companions (or, for that matter, order a large and have it all to yourself).

 But my favourite dish there remains the fiduea, a dish Zoë simply refers to as “the nest”.
 A heap of squid ink noodles, as black as night, topped with gorgeous, pert baby squid and served with a pungent puddle of honking aioli.
 The first mouthful was close to a religious experience and I realised, sadly too late, that this was the dish where you should order a large and have it all to yourself.

 Calle Alcazabilla, 1